 Frequently asked questions (FAQs)

-California is the first state to provide its residents who did not previously qualify for financial help (because they earned more than 400% of the Federal Poverty level) with state-funded premium assistance, called the California Premium Subsidy.
-For those eligible, the California Premium Subsidy sets a limit on how much one pays for their medical premium based on a percentage of their annual income.
-The amount of premium assistance that Californians can qualify for depends on age, household income and size, and the cost of affordable health care coverage in their region.
-State and federal premium assistance are only available for medical plans purchased through Covered California.
+Advanced Premium Tax Credit (APTC), also called a subsidy, is federally funded financial assistance for health plan premiums.
+For those who are eligible, it sets a limit on how much one pays based on a percentage of their annual income.
+The amount of premium assistance that one can qualify for depends on age, household income and size, and the cost of affordable health care coverage in their region.
+Premium assistance is only available for medical plans purchased through Covered California.

 How does health insurance work?